k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 ```

 And with these tools we are can now reason in terms of `Maybe`, `Functor`s,
-`Monad`s and `Alternative`s _inside_ the database.
-The definitions of those
+`Monad`s and `Alternative`s _in the SQL expresions themselves_, not just in the
+Opaleye query language.
+The definitions of those functions are not important,
-functions are not important, but you might check the source code if you are
+but you might check the source code if you are curious.
+What is important is to
-curious.
-What is important is to understand the difference between `Kol a` and
+understand the difference between `Kol a` and `Koln a`.
+Whereas `Koln a`
-`Koln a`.
-Whereas `Koln a` explicitly informs us that said `a` might be `NULL`,
+explicitly informs us that said `a` might be `NULL`, and that we must explicitly
-and that we must explicitly deal with that possibility, `Kol a` tells us that
+deal with that possibility, `Kol a` tells us that `a` can't possibly be `NULL`.
-`a` can't possibly be `NULL`.
-Or, in another words, `Koln a` is analogous to
+Or, in another words, `Koln a` is analogous to `Maybe a` while `Kol a` is
-`Maybe a` while `Kol a` is analogous to `Identity a`, and we now that `a` and
+analogous to `Identity a`, and we now that `a` and `Identity a` are isomorphic.
-`Identity a` are isomorphic.
-So, rewriting some well-known Haskell functions
+So, rewriting some well-known Haskell functions to use `Identity` and following
-to use `Identity` and following these analogies, we up with this:
+these analogies, we up with this:

 ```haskell
 matchKoln :: Kol      b -> (Kol      a -> Kol      b) -> Koln  a -> Kol      b